AleksandarHaber/Save-and-Load-Eigen-Cpp-Matrices-Arrays-to-and-from-CSV-files/README.md

 # Save-and-Load-Eigen-Cpp-Matrices-Arrays-to-and-from-CSV-files

+**IMPORTANT NOTE: First, thoroughly read the license in the file called LICENSE.md!**

 The functions provided in this C++ source file are used to save and load Eigen C++ matrices/arrays to and from CSV values.
 The post accompanying these codes is provided here:

 https://aleksandarhaber.com/eigen-matrix-library-c-tutorial-saving-and-loading-data-in-from-a-csv-file/